JetBrains-Research/gorshochek/DOCS.md

 <!-- ITRANSFORMATION -->
 ### ITransformation

-Base class for transformations, which performs storing data about transformation (e.g probobility `p`) and creating `ASTConsumer` instances.
+Base class for transformations, which performs storing data about transformation (e.g probability `p`) and creating `ASTConsumer` instances.